altaywtf/bilejack-ai/README.md

 - Check if another SMS app is set as default

 ### GPT responses not sent
-- Test GPT connection in app
+- Test LLM connection in app
 - Check internet connectivity
 - Verify API key is correct
 - Check for API rate limits